GoogleCloudPlatform/microservices-demo/README.md

 add them to the cart, and purchase them.

-**Google uses this application to demonstrate Kubernetes, GKE, Istio, Stackdriver, gRPC** and similar cloud-native technologies nowadays.
+**Google uses this application to demonstrate Kubernetes, GKE, Istio, Stackdriver, gRPC, OpenCensus** and similar cloud-native technologies.

 ## Screenshots